 Tracey had breast cancer.
 The first time, she didn’t have to have chemo, the next time she did.
 “But I didn’t get sick as everyone did.
 I would sit in the cancer center and see people being wheeled in or wheeled out, ambulances come to get someone who was very sick after his or her treatment, and all I could think about was, my cancer wasn’t like theirs.
 They really had cancer.”

 Sue had ovarian cancer – stage one.
 She had surgery, and pretty much that was it, other than blood tests.
 “I never really saw it as cancer because one, it got caught and taken care of pretty quickly, and two, I was not having to face what a lot of people I knew had.”

 Both women admitted to feeling guilty for surviving.

 Feeling guilt is common among survivors of most out of the normal events – like natural disasters, like Hurricane Harvey that hit Texas in a big way.
 Cancer patients feel guilty because they got through the treatment without ‘scars.’

-Psychologist call this type of guilt – imagined guilt or survivor guilt.
-Tracey talked about feeling guilty when she saw fellow cancer patients in the cancer center, and saw many who were in advanced stages or who responded poorly to treatments.
+Psychologists call this type of guilt – imagined guilt or survivor guilt.
+Tracey talked about feeling guilty when she saw fellow cancer patients in the cancer center and saw many who were in advanced stages or who responded poorly to treatments.
 Tracey was not having that issue.
-Other cancer patients have concurred with Tracey’s statement, and felt the same way.
+Other cancer patients have concurred with Tracey’s statement and felt the same way.

-The survivor’s guilt happens to when cancer patients start talking about the stages of cancer they have , the treatments received and more.
+The survivor’s guilt happens when cancer patients start talking about the stages of cancer they have, the treatments received, and more.
 Finding a commonality does seem to help.

-A study from the ‘Committee on Cancer Survivorship’ in the early 2010s offered the following tips to overcoming cancer survivor guilt.
+A study from the ‘Committee on Cancer Survivorship’ in the early 2010s offered the following tips for overcoming cancer survivor guilt.

 Thirdly, focus on positive things in your life for which you are thankful.
 Do something you enjoy.
 Find a hobby.